-NYOS Charter School Visa Sponsorship USA
+NYOS Charter School Visa Sponsorship Jobs USA

 NYOS Charter School is a Texas-based public charter school with a track record of sponsoring international educators and specialists.
-For visa holders in education, it offers a genuine pathway into U.S. classroom and support roles, with experience across H-1B and F-1 work authorization programs.
+For visa holders in education, it offers a genuine pathway into U.S. classroom and support roles, with experience across H-1B visa and F-1 work authorization programs.

-See All NYOS Charter School JobsOverview
+Find NYOS Charter School JobsOverview

 Have you applied for this role?